polarfire-soc/polarfire-soc-documentation/boards/mpfs-generic/booting-from-qspi/booting-from-qspi.md

 ## Building a Linux image for a NAND or NOR flash memory device

-The [Microchip PolarFire SoC Yocto BSP](https://github.com/polarfire-soc/meta-polarfire-soc-yocto-bsp) layer allows building a minimal Linux image that can be programmed to the officially supported NAND and NOR flash memory devices.
+The [Microchip PolarFire SoC Yocto BSP](https://github.com/polarfire-soc/meta-polarfire-soc-yocto-bsp) layer and [Microchip Buildroot External](https://mi-v-ecosystem.github.io/redirects/repo-microchip-buildroot-external) allow users to build a minimal Linux image that can be programmed to the officially supported NAND and NOR flash memory devices.

-Linux images that are suitable for programming to a NAND or NOR memory device have a `.nand.mtdimg` or `.nor.mtdimg` file extension respectively.
-These images can be programmed to the QSPI flash memory using the HSS.
+Linux images created using the PolarFire SoC Yocto BSP layer and named per the `<image>-<machine>-<timestamp>.<flash-type>.mtdimg` format, for example, `core-image-minimal-mtdutils-icicle-kit-es-yyyyMMddHHmmSS.nand.mtdimg` or `core-image-minimal-mtdutils-icicle-kit-es-yyyyMMddHHmmSS.nor.mtdimg` are suitable for programming to a QSPI flash device using the HSS.
+For Microchip Buildroot External, images with the name `nand.img` or `nor.img` are used instead.

 <a name="programming-the-external-qspi-flash-memory-using-the-hss"></a>